radius-project/bicep-types-aws/artifacts/bicep/aws/aws.backup/default/types.md

 ## AWS.Backup/FrameworkProperties
 ### Properties
-* **CreationTime**: int (ReadOnly): The date and time that a framework is created, in Unix format and Coordinated Universal Time (UTC).
-The value of `CreationTime` is accurate to milliseconds.
-For example, the value 1516925490.087 represents Friday, January 26, 2018 12:11:30.087 AM.
+* **CreationTime**: string (ReadOnly): The date and time that a framework is created, in ISO 8601 representation.
+The value of CreationTime is accurate to milliseconds.
+For example, 2020-07-10T15:00:00.000-08:00 represents the 10th of July 2020 at 3:00 PM 8 hours behind UTC.
 * **DeploymentStatus**: string (ReadOnly): The deployment status of a framework.
 The statuses are: `CREATE_IN_PROGRESS | UPDATE_IN_PROGRESS | DELETE_IN_PROGRESS | COMPLETED | FAILED`
 * **FrameworkArn**: string (ReadOnly, Identifier): An Amazon Resource Name (ARN) that uniquely identifies Framework as a resource
 * **FrameworkControls**: [FrameworkControl](#frameworkcontrol)[] (Required): Contains detailed information about all of the controls of a framework.
 Each framework must contain at least one control.